l1uk/Wolt-2023-internship-assignment/README.md

 Two different solutions are implemented: the first one makes use of the Flask framework, while the second one is implemented using just stock Python.
-For more detailed information, please refer to the project documentation (found inside the html folder).
+For more detailed information, please refer to the [project documentation](https://l1uk.github.io).

 ## Setup